Topological Defect Lines in bosonized Parafermionic CFTs: Finding Topological Defect Lines

+The solution of TDLs is the same as the one in the previous section.
 Among all the TDLs, the most interesting are the ones that form a TY category subset.
 In the case of the $\ZZ_3$ Parafermions, $I,\eta,\eta^2$ clearly form a Abelian $\ZZ_3$ fusion algebra and $N$ is the non-invertible object

 A hint of why $\chi_{3,3}$ and $\chi_{2,0}$ are required to be split lies in the partition function of $N\otimes N$.
 There exists a TY category in the Parafermion theory and the non-invertible object $N$ fused to itself equals the sum of all $\ZZ_k$ simple objects, in this case, the Verlinde lines corresponding to $\psi_{3,3},\psi_{3,1},\psi_{3,1}$ or $1,\eta,\eta^2$.
 In fact,